IQSS/dataverse/doc/Sphinx/source/User/super-user.rst

 will be available to the dataverse administrator for update in cloned templates.
 Disabled field will not be available to the dataverse administrator for update.
 You may also add your own custom fields.
-When a user adds a new study, that user can select a template to fill in the defaults.
+When a user adds a new dataset, that user can select a template to fill in the defaults.

-To manage study templates, navigate to the Manage Study Templates table:
+To manage dataset templates, navigate to the Manage Study Templates table:

 ``Network home page > Options page > Templates tab > Manage Study Templates table``

 **Create Template**

-Study templates help to reduce the work needed to add a study, and to apply consistency to studies across a dataverse network.
-For example, you can create a template to include the Distributor and Contact details so that every study has the same values for that metadata.
+Dataset templates help to reduce the work needed to add a dataset, and to apply consistency to datasets across a dataverse network.
+For example, you can create a template to include the Distributor and Contact details so that every dataset has the same values for that metadata.

-To create a new study template:
+To create a new dataset template:

 #.
 Click Create New Network Template.
 #.
 You see the Study Template page.